Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 A **document** is a single unit to be analyzed by the predictive models in the Text Analytics service.
 The input for each operation is passed as a **list** of documents.

-Each document can be passed as a string, e.g.
+Each document can be passed as a string in the list, e.g.
 ```python
 docs = ["I hated the movie.
 It was so slow!", "The movie made it into my top ten favorites.", "What a great movie!"]
 ```

-or, if you wish to pass in a per-item document `id` or `language`/`country_hint`, they can be passed as a [DetectLanguageInput](https://aka.ms/azsdk-python-textanalytics-detectlanguageinput) or [TextDocumentInput](https://aka.ms/azsdk-python-textanalytics-textdocumentinput), or a dict-like representation of the object:
+or, if you wish to pass in a per-item document `id` or `language`/`country_hint`, they can be passed as a list of [DetectLanguageInput](https://aka.ms/azsdk-python-textanalytics-detectlanguageinput) or [TextDocumentInput](https://aka.ms/azsdk-python-textanalytics-textdocumentinput), or a dict-like representation of the object: